Michio Hoshino: Death

 Hoshino died after being mauled by a brown bear in Kurile Lake on the Kamchatka Peninsula in eastern Russia on August 8, 1996.
-In early August 1996, Michio Hoshino flew to the South Kamchatka Federal Wildlife Reserve accompanied by three Japanese cameramen who were making a documentary film about the photographer.
+In early August 1996, Hoshino flew to the South Kamchatka Federal Wildlife Reserve accompanied by three Japanese cameramen who were making a documentary film about the photographer.
 The local bear expert and a researcher of the Kamchatka Nature Management Department of the Pacific Institute of Geography Igor Revenko was assigned to guide the group.
 They settled at a remote hunting cordon at Cape Siyushk (‘Travyanoy’) which territory at the time wasn’t fenced with a wire.
 The group didn’t have weapons except for false fires.
 Despite his extensive experience of living in the wild, Hoshino disregarded basic safety rules and pitched his tent next to the hunting lodge where the rest of the team were sleeping.

 For several days the work was going on well, however, soon in the vicinity of the cordon appeared a new large bear with atypical behavior.
 The bear didn’t fear people and kept fishing calmly when they approached.
 This allowed Hoshino to shoot him from a close distance, however Revenko noticed that the bear was showing signs of aggression during the photo shoot, becoming nervous, angry and even trying to approach the group.
 Revenko warned Hoshino and offered him to move into the house for the night, but the photographer refused.
 During the night, a bear approached the tent, unmistakably identified (probably by the breathing of a sleeping person) where the man's head was, and killed him with a single blow through the canvas.
 Then he pulled the body out through the hole in the tent and dragged it into the bushes nearby.
 Despite all the attempts of the group, he was not scared by the false fires and shouts and ate its prey a few dozen meters from the lodge.